thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

      * ‘RGB888 Datatype with Virtual Channel 0’ output from the deserializer on MIPI Port B.
      * Generate the script and save it somewhere you can find it.

 #.
-You can verify your by checking it against the script in the proper appendix.
+You can verify your script by checking it against the script in the proper appendix.
 #.
-Use that script to program the SERDES using the Load (.CPP) function the GMSL GUI.
+Use that script to program the SERDES using the Load (.CPP) function of the GMSL GUI.
 #.
-Now, open the “Video Timing and Pattern Generator” Tool in the GUI
+Now, open the “Video Timing and Pattern Generator” Tool in the GUI.
 #.
 Set the parameters of the tool to match what is shown below:

    .. figure:: viper_video_pattern_generator.png